Battle of Lake Khasan: Battle

-The Japanese 19th Division along with some Manchukuo units took on the Soviet 39th Rifle Corps under Grigori Shtern (eventually consisting of the 32nd, 39th and 40th Rifle Divisions, the 2nd Mechanised Brigade and two tank battalions).
+The Japanese 19th Division along with some Manchukuo units took on the Soviet 39th Rifle Corps under Grigory Shtern (eventually consisting of the 32nd, 39th and 40th Rifle Divisions, the 2nd Mechanised Brigade and two tank battalions).
 One of the Japanese Army Commanders at the battle was Colonel Kotoku Sato, the commander of the 75th Infantry Regiment.
-Lieutenant General Suetaka Kamezo gave Sato an order: "You are to meet out a firm and thorough counterattack without fail, once you gather that the enemy is advancing even in the slightest".
+Lieutenant General Suetaka Kamezo gave Sato an order: "You are to mete out a firm and thorough counterattack without fail, once you gather that the enemy is advancing even in the slightest".
 The hidden meaning of this was that Sato had been ordered to expel the Soviets from Changkufeng.

 On 31 July, Sato's regiment launched a night sortie on the fortified hill.
 In the Changkufeng sector, 1,114 Japanese engaged a Soviet garrison of 300, eliminating them and knocking out 10 tanks, with casualties of 34 killed and 99 wounded.
 In the Shachofeng sector, 379 Japanese surprised and routed another 300 Soviet troops, while knocking out seven tanks, for 11 killed and 34 wounded.
 Thousands more Japanese soldiers from the 19th Division arrived, dug in, and requested reinforcements.
 High Command rejected the request, as they knew General Suetaka would use these forces to assault vulnerable Soviet positions, escalating the incident.
 Japanese troops defended the disputed area.
 In 1933, the Japanese had designed and built a "Rinji Soko Ressha" (Special Armoured Train).
-The train was deployed at "2nd Armoured Train Unit" in Manchuria and participated in the Second Sino-Japanese War and the Changkufeng conflict against the Soviets, transporting thousands of Japanese troops to and from the battlefield, displaying to the West the capability of an Asian nation to implement western ideas and doctrine concerning rapid infantry deployment and transport.
+The train was deployed as the "2nd Armoured Train Unit" in Manchuria and participated in the Second Sino-Japanese War and the Changkufeng conflict against the Soviets, transporting thousands of Japanese troops to and from the battlefield, and demonstrating to the West the capability of an Asian nation to implement Western ideas and doctrine concerning rapid infantry deployment and transport.

 On 31 July, People's Commissar for Defence Kliment Voroshilov ordered combat readiness for 1st Coastal Army and the Pacific Fleet.
 The Soviets gathered 354 tanks and assault guns at Lake Khasan, including 257 T-26 tanks (with 10 KhT-26 flame-throwing tanks), three ST-26 bridge-laying tanks, 81 BT-7 light tanks and 13 SU-5-2 self-propelled guns.
 The chief of the Far East Front, Vasily Blücher, arrived at the front line on 2 August 1938.
-Under his command, additional forces were moved up and from August 2–9, the Japanese forces at Changkufeng were attacked.
+Under his command, additional forces were moved up and from 2–9 August, the Japanese forces at Changkufeng were attacked.
 Such was the disparity of forces that one Japanese artillery commander observed that the Soviets fired more shells in one day than the Japanese did in the two-week affair.
 Despite this, the Japanese defenders organized an anti-tank defense, with disastrous results for the poorly coordinated Soviets, whose attacks were defeated with many casualties.
 Thousands of Soviet troops were killed or wounded and at least 46 (or 45 unoperational because of gun fire and getting stuck in the marshes or damaged or 80 of which 24 completely destroyed) tanks were knocked out, with another 39 damaged to varying degrees.